Table of Contents

 - QuickTime Player's internal issue.
 Your version might be outdated and you need to update it.

-Whatever the reason, you can still play your videos using the suitable method to fix your issue.
+Whatever the reason, you can still play your videos using a suitable method to fix your issue.

 How to Fix the QuickTime Player Open Issue Efficiently